Perinatal Mental Health: Expert Guide for New Moms by Sowania Germain

 Symptoms of postpartum depression include:

 “Postpartum depression is not a sign of weakness,” says Sowania Germain, “and it’s important to seek help.
-With the right treatment, many mothers fully recover and regain their emotional well-being.”
+With the right treatment—such as online therapy for moms or Christian therapy for depression—many mothers fully recover and regain their emotional well-being.”

 2. Perinatal Anxiety